tinacms/tinacms-site/content/docs/gatsby/creating-new-files.md

 An integral aspect of content management is the ability to create new content.
 To create new content files with Tina, you will need to configure and register `content-creator` plugins with the cms.

-Currently, Tina provides `content-creator` plugins for [markdown](/docs/gatsby/creating-new-files#markdown) files in **Gatsby projects**.
+Currently, Tina provides `content-creator` plugins for both [markdown](/docs/gatsby/creating-new-files#create-markdown-in-gatsby) and [JSON](/docs/gatsby/creating-new-files#create-json-in-gatsby) files in **Gatsby projects**.
 Once registered, actions from these `content-creator` plugins are accessible from the sidebar menu.
 If you have an idea for a new `content-creator` plugin, [consider contributing!](/docs/contributing/guidelines)

 ![content-creator-plugin-tinacms](/img/content-creator-ex.jpg)